brillout/goldpage/docs/readme.template.md

 ## !VAR RENDER_HOW

-Goldpage gives you full control over how your pages are rendered to HTML and the DOM.
+You can control how your pages are rendered to HTML and the DOM.

 For that,
 save a `ssr-coin.config.js` file at your project's root directory and